“Corn Growth Stages: The Secret Behind a Perfect Harvest”

 Watch out for pests like cutworms, which attack seedlings.

-Real-Life Tip: Use row covers during this stage to protect seedlings from pests.
+Real-Life Tip: Use row covers to protect seedlings from pests during this stage.

 Stage 3: Vegetative Growth (V1 to Vn Stages)